 In his early study, Chow (1985) reported strong evidence in favor of the Permanent Income Hypothesis (PIH) using annual observations in China from 1953 to 1982.
-Later, Chow (2010) extended his previous model for the data from 1978 to 2006, then provided the same conclusion.
-Using updated data, Chow (2011) reported weaker but similar supporting evidence for the PIH in China.
+Later, Chow (2010) re-evaluated his model for the post-economic reform regime, 1978 to 2006, then provided the same conclusion.
+1 Using further updated data, Chow (2011) reported weaker but similar supporting evidence for the PIH in China.